nextcloud/spreed/docs/api-v1.md

 * `in-call-flags` - A new flag `participantFlags` has been introduced and is replacing the `participantInCall` boolean.

 ### 5.0
-* `invite-by-mail` - Guests can be invited with their email address
+* `invite-by-mail` - *Replaced by `invite-groups-and-mails`* Guests can be invited with their email address
 * `notification-levels` - Users can select when they want to be notified in conversations
-* `invite-group` - Groups can be added to existing conversations via the add participant endpoint
+* `invite-groups-and-mails` - Groups can be added to existing conversations via the add participant endpoint

 ## Room management